Skip to main content

 fieldsMetadata: FieldsMetadata; // field definitions & constraints

-formViewLayout: LayoutNode; // shorthand to the current layout node
+formViewLayout: LayoutNode; // current working layout

 };